 Founder and CEO of POPmedia Brands, and PopStar Club, Inc., Sherry Gunther Shugerman is an award-winning producer, media executive, and entrepreneur.
 She’s produced animated hits such as The Simpsons, Family Guy, Rugrats, Dexter’s Laboratory, Johnny Bravo, The Powerpuff Girls, Looney Tunes; and headed production at Hanna Barbera, Warner Bros., Twentieth Century Fox Television, Nickelodeon, and more.
 At PopStar Club, Inc., Sherry created and launched The Beatrix Girls, a multi-platform media brand of fashion dolls.
 POPmedia Brands focuses on creating, developing and launching multi-platform media brands.
 Sherry is the recipient of two Emmys, a Cable Ace award, and a Humanitas Award.

 PhD, University of Virginia, MBA, Harvard Business School; BA, Harvard University

-Susan S. Harmeling is Associate Professor of Management at Howard University in Washington D.C., Founder of the International Case Method Institute (ICMI) LLC and a Facilitator at Harvard Business Publishing.
+Susan's research focuses on the intersection of entrepreneurship and ethics and the transformative potential of entrepreneurship education.
+An expert on the case method of instruction, she founded the International Case Method Institute (ICMI) LLC and serves as a Facilitator for Harvard Business Publishing.
 She is the author of dozens of Harvard Business School case studies and has taught executive education, conducted seminars on pedagogy and developed tailored cases for clients all over the world.
 Her research in entrepreneurship and business ethics has appeared in top journals such as Entrepreneurship Theory and Practice, The Journal of Business Venturing, Business Ethics Quarterly and The Journal of Business Ethics.

 BBA, Loyola Marymount University; MBA University of Southern California; MSBA University of Southern California